scarborough-courtney/onboarding/computing_resources.md

 -   [Email](https://pages.github.nceas.ucsb.edu/NCEAS/Computing/email.html) - Learn more about how we use the Gmail web interface and sign up for our listservs and Google groups.

+    -   Email Thomas Hetmank (hetmank\@nceas.ucsb.edu) to first help you set up your email & register for the following listservs:

+        -   all\@nceas.ucsb.edu - links you to everyone at NCEAS

+        -   scientists\@nceas.ucsb.edu - links you to all researchers at NCEAS

+        -   social\@nceas.ucsb.edu - links you to social activities with NCEAS folks

 -   [Calendaring](https://pages.github.nceas.ucsb.edu/NCEAS/Computing/calendaring.html) - At NCEAS we use Google Calendar to schedule our meetings and our meeting rooms.
 Learn more about our Google calendaring system.

 -   [Slack](https://pages.github.nceas.ucsb.edu/NCEAS/Computing/chat_room_setup.html) - We stay connected for remote collaboration and community exchanges using Slack.
 Learn more about Slack and sign up for the NCEAS organization.